Recommendations

 National Football Museum

 Go football crazy at Manchester's National Football Museum, where you can learn all about the history of the beautiful game, play interactive activities – including a penalty shootout and Match of the Day commentary challenge – or check out the museum's special exhibitions.
-Discover the story of Lily Parr, a true trailblazer who scored nearly 1,000 goals across her career, in Lily Parr: Football's first female superstar.
+Explore the connections between football and the human body in Head, Shoulders, Knees & Goals.

 Queer Britain

 Just around the corner from Lightroom, you'll find the inspiring and uplifting Queer Britain, the UK's first and only LGBTQ+ museum.
 Through exhibitions, events, talks and workshops, they celebrate the queer community and preserve people's stories in order to create a better future for everyone.
-Their current exhibition celebrates new acquisitions donated to the museum's collection by Bronski Beat frontman Jimmy Somerville, including lyrics, clothing and posters.
+Six new themed displays explore everything from the history of the Black Lesbian and Gay Centre to the painter Dora Carrington.

 Towner Eastbourne

 The vibrant façade of Towner Eastbourne can brighten up the skyline (or your mood) on the gloomiest of days and makes the gallery particularly inviting.
 Plus, it makes a great backdrop for selfies.
-The dynamic exhibition programme includes diverse and exciting contemporary artists – with over 100 works that explore experiences that are beyond words featuring in the current show Drawing the Unspeakable.
+The dynamic exhibition programme is one to check out, where you can discover diverse and exciting contemporary artists.

 Charleston

 Hop on the bus from Eastbourne to Charleston in Firle and discover a stunning 17th-century farmhouse converted into a home, studio and stomping ground for the influential Bloomsbury Group.
 Each room is covered in artworks and artefacts that reveal the rich lives and creativity of the people who lived and visited here.
+The current exhibition, Virginia Woolf and the Hogarth Press, looks at the work of the modernist writer as a printer, publisher and maker.
 You're guaranteed to leave feeling inspired.

 Dovecot Studios

 See artists at work in a leading tapestry studio while discovering innovative contemporary artists at Dovecot Studios in the heart of Edinburgh's Old Town.
-Housed in a renovated Victorian baths, Dovecot Studios offers an incredible exhibitions and events programme for anyone interested in making and creativity – with The Scottish Colourists: Radical Perspectives, which puts the Scottish Colourists in the context of their European contemporaries, a current highlight.
+Housed in a renovated Victorian baths, Dovecot Studios offers an incredible exhibitions and events programme for anyone interested in making and creativity – with The Biba Story, which showcases the label that transformed 1960s fashion, a current highlight.